Photo via Reuters/Afolabi Sotunde

-The plot was revealed after a suspected suicide bomber was apprehended on Tuesday at the entrance of the University of Maiduguri by members of the Civilian Joint Task Force, a non-military vigilante group, and confessed.
+The militant Islamist insurgency Boko Haram has reportedly deployed more than 50 female suicide bombers throughout Maiduguri, the capital of Borno State in northeast Nigeria, intending to kill 100,000 people before the end of the year.The plot was revealed after a suspected suicide bomber was apprehended on Tuesday at the entrance of the University of Maiduguri by members of the Civilian Joint Task Force, a non-military vigilante group, and confessed.
 Another female suicide bomber was arrested on the same day near the Maiduguri post office, a few miles northwest of the university.